cli135/Tic-Tac-Toe-Minimax/README.md

 | 4 | 5 | 6 |
 | 1 | 2 | 3 |

-First move takes ~10 seconds for the computer to figure out its move
+First move takes ~10 seconds for the computer to figure out its move.

 # Credits / sources:
 Main sources: